 Robert Lewandowski’s four-goal haul for Bayern Munich against Red Star Belgrade in the UEFA Champions League took him to 27 goals in just 20 competitive matches for the club this season - which got bundesliga.com thinking: is he the best striker in the world?

 The Bundesliga is not short of world-class strikers.
-Germany No.9 Timo Werner has already scored 55 goals in 100 games since signing for RB Leipzig in 2016, and Paco Alcacer has found the target every 72 minutes he has played for Borussia Dortmund since the start of last term.
+Germany No.9 Timo Werner has already scored 62 goals in 105 league games since signing for RB Leipzig in 2016, and Paco Alcacer has found the target every 75 Bundesliga minutes he has played for Borussia Dortmund since the start of last term.

-And yet Lewandowski – winner of the Torjägerkanone in three of the last four seasons – already has more than twice the number of league goals as Werner and Alcacer combined.
+And yet Lewandowski – winner of the Torjägerkanone in three of the last four seasons – already only has one fewer league goal than Werner and Alcacer combined.